 - Align Training To Support Your Corporate Culture

-- Have Clear Training Goals
+- Set Clear Training Goals

 - Understand Employees’ Skill Levels